bognaum/vscode-emmet-commands-and-keybindings/README.md

 - rename element
 - and some other

-But you need some way to use Emmet actions, and this extension will help you.
-This extension offers you a special menu in which you can see all Emmet commands that existed in VS Code and all the assigned keybindings.
+But you need some way to use Emmet actions.
+This extension will help you offered you a special keybindings and menu.

 ## In this extension:
-- Creates a submenu of the editor title menu with all existing in VS Code Emmet commands.
 - Added a keybinding system for the most used commands.
 You may see the keybindings if you open the above submenu.
+- Creates a submenu of the editor title menu with all existing in VS Code Emmet commands.
 - The titles of existing in VS Code command have changed to more understandable.
 - If you will add your own keybindings - you will see your keybindings in the above submenu.